jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/2_Loadcase/5_Physical_Collet.typ

 The capacity for uniform load distribution while maintaining minimal constraint forces represents a significant technical advantage, enhancing the methodology's applicability across diverse structural testing scenarios.
 Selection of this approach ultimately requires systematic evaluation of three primary factors: required accuracy specifications, economic constraints, and specific test program requirements.

-// ---------------------------------- here ---------------------------------- //
+// ----------------------------- tables overview ---------------------------- //
 #hor_Line("Assessment: Overview")
-Many individual points were presented about the various methods.
+The preceding analysis presented numerous evaluative aspects for each load introduction method.
+To facilitate systematic comparison of these methods, @tab_32 provides a concise evaluation matrix comparing the four essential #gls("lie") across all defined criteria.
-To present these in a clear manner and to see each individual evaluation criterion compared across the four essential #gls("lie"), reference should be made to @tab_32.
+This tabular representation aims to distill the detailed qualitative analysis into a structured comparative framework.
-At this point, it should be noted that the goal for @tab_32 was to transfer the collected observations into a clear form.
+It is important to acknowledge the inherent limitations of this evaluation approach.
+The transformation of complex, multidimensional information into a three-level assessment scale necessarily involves some degree of simplification.
+This reduction in dimensionality introduces potential subjectivity and may not capture nuanced distinctions between methods.
+Such limitations are inherent to any categorical assessment of complex technical characteristics.

-However, when high-dimensional information (high amount of information) is transferred into a low dimension (three possibilities for evaluation), a certain subjectivity or susceptibility to errors cannot be excluded.
+// TODO check it
 #figure(
   table(
     columns: (auto,auto,auto,auto,auto,auto),